isomerpages/mlaw-corp/_covid19/02-B-FAQ-lease-licence.md

 	 * Renewed automatically after 25 March 2020
 	 * Renewed after 25 March 2020 in the exercise of a right of renewal provided in the lease or licence.

-**8. My lease or licence ends before 19 November 2020.
+**8. My lease or licence ends before <a href="#19Novnote">19 November 2020</a>.
 Does the Act apply to me?**
 * A lease or licence entered into before 25 March 2020 would be covered by the Act, regardless of when the term of the lease or licence ends.

 **9. My business suffered a drop in revenue due to COVID-19.
 Under the Act, must I still continue paying rent?**
 * Rent (less the [rental waiver granted under the rental relief framework for SMEs](https://www.mlaw.gov.sg/covid19-relief/rental-relief-framework-for-smes) in Part 2A of the Act) continues to be payable.
-However, the Act prevents the landlord from terminating the tenancy, evicting the tenant, or commencing or continuing legal action during the relief period (i.e. up to 19 November 2020).
+However, the Act prevents the landlord from terminating the tenancy, evicting the tenant, or commencing or continuing legal action during the relief period (i.e. up to <a href="#19Novnote">19 November 2020</a>).
 This gives the landlord and tenant time to negotiate a mutually acceptable way to deal with the arrears.

 * The relief applies only to tenants who can demonstrate that they are **unable to pay** rent due to COVID-19.
 It does not allow tenants who are able to pay to avoid paying rent.
 Tenants who have the ability to pay (even if they suffered a drop in revenue) must continue to pay their rent.